 The FRP program works by the USCIS granting parole to individuals who are eligible for an immigrant visa.
 A parole is a temporary permission to enter the country for a specific period.
 Therefore, this program is not a type of visa and does not grant any long-term or permanent residency status.
 The beneficiareis of the program will be granted parole for two years.
 To qualify for the program, beneficiaries must meet eligibility criteria set by the USCIS.

-What are the benefits of the Family Reunification Parole ?
+What are the benefits of the Family Reunification Parole?

 What is the application process for the Family Reunification Parole?

-The first step in the application process is for the U.S citizen or LPR petitioner to submit a written request to the USCIS.
-The request must show whether the petitioner is U. S citizen or LPR, describe the family relationship with the beneficiary, and demonstrate why the beneficiary's admission would be consistent with the public interest.
+The first step in the application process is for the U.S. citizen or LPR petitioner to submit a written request to the USCIS.
+The request must show whether the petitioner is a U.S. citizen or LPR, describe the family relationship with the beneficiary, and demonstrate why the beneficiary's admission would be consistent with the public interest.
 If the request is granted, the USCIS will notify the beneficiary.
-The beneficiary will then be able to applyfor an airline or ship ticket to the United States and undergo a medicial examination before travelling.
+The beneficiary will then be able to apply for an airline or ship ticket to the United States and undergo a medical examination before traveling.

-(2) Temporary Protected Status Designations for El Salvador,Honduras, Nepal and Nicaragua Reinstated and Extended for 18 months.
+Temporary Protected Status Designations for El Salvador, Honduras, Nepal, and Nicaragua Reinstated and Extended for 18 Months

-TPS was initially intended to provide a temporary solution for individuals who were unable to return to their home country due to conditions such as armed conflict or natural disasters.
+TPS was initially intended to provide a temporary solution for individuals unable to return to their home country due to conditions such as armed conflict or natural disasters.
 However, the program has increasingly become a lifeline for those who have established roots and feel safe in the United States.
 For several months, there has been a looming threat of TPS designation termination for the aforementioned countries.
 The good news is that the program has been extended for another 18 months, providing temporary relief to beneficiaries.

-As found in the new USCIS Release:
+As found in the new USCIS release:

 TPS beneficiaries under the four designations must re-register to maintain their TPS throughout the 18-month extension.
-DHS previously extended the validity of TPS-related documentation for current beneficiaries through June 30, 2024, to ensure continued compliance with court orders in the litigation challenging the now rescinded termination decisions.
+DHS previously extended the validity of TPS-related documentation for current beneficiaries through June 30, 2024, to ensure continued compliance with court orders in the litigation challenging the now-rescinded termination decisions.
 The new notices do not affect that action.
-Re-registration is limited to individuals who previously registered for the were granted TPS under the prior designations of El Salavador, Honduras, Nepal and Nicaragua.
+Re-registration is limited to individuals who previously registered for and were granted TPS under the prior designations of El Salvador, Honduras, Nepal, and Nicaragua.
+Individuals who arrived in the United States after the continuous residence dates for these designations are not eligible for TPS.
+The respective continuous residence dates are February 13, 2011, for El Salvador; December 30, 1998, for Honduras; June 24, 2015, for Nepal; and December 30, 1998, for Nicaragua.

 Conclusion